SPARKESFRANKIE66/UKCOVID19-CPI/README.md

 |Yellow|GPIO15|
 |Green|GPIO18|

-You can get the standard GPIO pinout of a raspberry pi [here](https://pinout.xyz).
+You can get the standard GPIO pinout of a Raspberry Pi [here](https://pinout.xyz).

 Note: With this pin configuration, the Red LED will light briefly when the Pi boots up.
 This is because this pin is also used as UART TX.
 If this is an issue, you may move the LEDs to more suitable pins and modify the code accordingly.